foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 {.is-danger}

 31. All other options should be left at default.
 Click **Create**.
+>If you receive an `Out of capacity for shape VM.Standard.E2.1.Micro in availability domain` error, then there are no more Always Free Tier instances available at the moment.
+According to the [FAQ](https://www.oracle.com/cloud/free/faq.html), more should become available within a few days.
+Check back regularly to see when they become available. {.is-info}

 32. Once the large yellow square changes from <span style="color:goldenrod">**Provisioning**</span> to <span style="color:green">**Running**</span>, the instance is ready to be used.
 33. Copy the **Public IP Address** and save it somewhere for future reference.
 This IP address is needed to connect to your VM.